ahf-z/Heart-Failure-Analysis-and-Predictive-Modeling/README.md

 A final notebook has been created to give a comprehensive overview of all the analyses conducted throughout the project in the presentation folder.
 This notebook provides a summary of each notebook used in the project, allowing for a structured walkthrough of the data preprocessing, EDA, regression modeling, and clustering processes.
 It serves as a consolidated reference for understanding the overall analysis and results.

 The remaining four notebooks were created for extra analysis, trial and error, and experimentation with different approaches.
-These notebooks explore various aspects of the project, offering alternative methods and insights before finalizing the analysis in the final notebook.
+These notebooks explore various aspects of the project for in-depth and detailed exploration, offering alternative methods and insights before finalizing the analysis in the final notebook.

 ---